 Outline of the Game

-1. The sides are Blue and Black against Red and Yellow (or Green and Brown against Pink and White).
-Doubles or Singles can be played; in Singles the player plays both balls of his side in alternative turns.
+1. The sides are Blue and Black versus Red and Yellow (or Green and Brown versus Pink and White).
+Doubles or Singles can be played: in Singles the player plays both balls of his side in alternative turns.
 In Doubles each player plays one ball only.

 2. Play progresses in strict colour order: Blue, Red, Black, Yellow (the order of colours on the peg), then back to Blue again.
 If second colour balls are being used, then the sequence is Green, Pink, Brown, White.